kokasmark/Pype/README.md

 ## State Management

 ### Push
-Applies and finalizes state changes calling observers and hooks.
-Batched state updates, and cleaner state updates.
+Applies and finalizes state changes by triggering observers and hooks.
+Updates are batched for efficiency, ensuring cleaner and more controlled state management.
-This may seem a bit more error prone but this way state updating is strongly on demand.
+While this approach requires careful handling, it offers on-demand state updates, reducing unnecessary processing.

 **Python:**
 ```python